Low-Resource Named Entity Recognition Based on Multi-hop Dependency Trigger: Experiments

-In our model, Trigger Match Network encoder and Entity Recognition Network encoder are independent of each other, which is different from the TriggerNer.
-The main purpose of Trigger Match Network is to learn the representation of trigger pattern and Entity Recognition Network is to learn the representation of entity.
-So we think we can not get an advantage by combining Trigger Match Network and Entity Recognition Network, because they need capture distinct information.
-This is inspired by ~\cite{Zexuan} and they observe that the contextual representations for the entity and relation models essentially capture distinct information, so sharing their representations hurts performance.
+In our model, Trigger Match Network encoder and Entity Recognition Network encoder are independent, which is different from the TriggerNer.
+The main purpose of Trigger Match Network is to learn the representation of trigger patterns, and Entity Recognition Network is to learn entity representation.
+So we think we can not get an advantage by combining Trigger Match Network and Entity Recognition Network because they need to capture specific information.
+That is inspired by ~\cite{Zexuan:2021}, and they observe that the contextual representations for the entity and relation models essentially capture specific information, so sharing their representations hurts performance.

 We do a comparative experiment to test the performance of our model for merging and separating, respectively, while leaving everything else unchanged.
-The experimental results are shown in Table.~\ref{Table 4}, \textbf{merge} means to merge Trigger Match Network encoder and Entity Recognition Network encoder. \textbf{separate} means to separate Trigger Match Network encoder and Entity Recognition Network encoder.
-It shows that the effect is better when Trigger Match Network encoder and Entity Recognition Network encoder are independent.
+The experimental results are shown in Table.~\ref{Table 4}, \textbf{merge} means to merge Trigger Match Network encoder and Entity Recognition Network encoder.
+Separate means to separate Trigger Match Network encoder and Entity Recognition Network encoder.
+It shows that the performance is better when the Trigger Match Network encoder and Entity Recognition Network encoder are independent.

+In order to compare the influence of primary and secondary trigger words on the model, we backup two datasets of CoNLL, and only the primary triggers are labeled in one dataset, and only the secondary trigger words are labeled in the other dataset, do the same for BC5CDR.
+Table.~\ref{Table 5} shows the F1 score on these datasets.
+Compared primary and secondary trigger, there is no evident show that one is better than the other.
+Combined with table ~\ref{Table 1} and table ~\ref{Table 4}, the effect of using the primary trigger and the secondary trigger at the same time is significantly better than that of using them alone. .